usharesoft/appcenter-docs/uforge-appcenter/end-user/en/source/pages/apis/using-java-sdk.rst

 An Appliance Template contains the model of the software stack.
 The model includes all the operating system packages, middleware and application software for generating an image that can be provisioned on a virtual or cloud platform.
 To create an appliance template, you need to decide which operating system to contruct the template from, as well as the name and version.

 When creating an appliance or choosing an operating system, you must choose the organization where to create the appliance or to search an operating system.
 The user must be a member of the orgnizaton to have authorization to search the organization resources.
-By default a user will be a member of the of at least one organization.
+By default a user will be a member of at least one organization.

 The following code provides an example of constructing an appliance template.